magihub/tar1090-zh/README.md

 /run/dump1090-fa persist
 ```

-if you then run the tar1090 install script afterwards you'll have an extra instance you can configure the history retention for.
+if you then run the tar1090 install script afterwards you'll have an extra instance you can configure the history retention for.   中文版
 ```
-sudo bash -c "$(wget -nv -O - https://github.com/wiedehopf/tar1090/raw/master/install.sh)" sudo nano /etc/default/tar1090-persist
+sudo bash -c "$(wget -nv -O - https://gh-proxy.com/https://github.com/magihub/tar1090-zh/raw/master/install.sh)" sudo nano /etc/default/tar1090-persist
 ```

-change to these values for 24h of history:
+change to these values for 24h of history:  改为24h历史记录

 ```
 # Interval at which the track history is saved